-New Maxxis Assegai tyre spearheads Minnaar's World Cup bid - MBR
+Minnaar's Maxxis Assegai tyre now available to buy in UK - MBR

 - 3C MaxxGrip rubber compound only

-- Tubeless ready (naturally)
+- Tubeless ready

-- Dual-ply casing with butyl sidewall inserts for additional stability and durability
+- Dual-ply casing

-Right before the start of the World Cup this weekend in Croatia, Maxxis tyres and long standing athlete and all-round MTB legend Greg Minnaar have announced an all new tyre.
+Right before the start of last year’s World Cup opener in Croatia, Maxxis tyres and long standing athlete and all-round MTB legend Greg Minnaar announced an all new tyre.
 The new Maxxis Assegai (a Zulu warrior spear) is specifically a downhill and aggressive enduro tyre, as befits the former DH world champion.

 Explaining the inspiration behind the Maxxis Assegai, Minnaar said: “My idea was to design a tyre around some of Maxxis’ iconic tread patterns.
 I started in the centre by combining the Minion DHF and the Minion DHR II.
 The reasoning behind this was I felt the surface area of the DHF rolls well and gives you a good footprint on hardpack, greasy turns as well as confidence on wet roots and rocks.